 Thesis Advisors responsibilities are outlined in the Research Advisor agreement (See Appendix).
-Also they should:
+Also, they should:

-- Be available to give students feedback on their work and progress; suggest background reading and other texts that will be important to the student's work. - Identify events (journal clubs, conferences/meetings, educational events) that the student should participate in to gain knowledge related to the research project. - Be available for bi-weekly meetings to ensure the student's project is on course or is adapted in a way that is productive (remotely or in person) - Communicate with the RRC about any concerns during the thesis experience so that they may be addressed promptly, including attendance concerns. - Provide funding beyond the \$1000 provided by the MGC program if the advisor-proposed project requires additional funds first point of contact for questions regarding resources for student resources outside of their committee.
-The year 2 coach will help students navigate the 2nd year timeline for the research requirement.
+- Be available after accepting the student in Year 1, semester 1 to guide the development of the research aims. - Be available to give students feedback on their work and progress; suggest background reading and other texts that will be important to the student's work. - Iteratively read and provide feedback on the student's thesis proposal as it develops in year 1, semester 2. - Identify events (journal clubs, conferences/meetings, educational events) that the student should participate in to gain knowledge related to the research project. - Help the student identify the appropriate target journal for the thesis publication. - Be available for bi-weekly meetings to ensure the student's project is on course or is adapted in a way that is productive (remotely or in person). - Communicate with the RRC about any concerns during the thesis experience so that they may be addressed promptly, including attendance concerns. - Provide funding beyond the \$1000 provided by the MGC program if the advisorproposed project requires additional funds. - Provide funding for the publication of the student article submission, especially if associated with an NIH-funded project where open-access publishing is required. - Provide iterative feedback on any presentation of the work, including for conferences and for student presentation of their thesis project in their coursework.